YargKlnc/Leaflet-Challenge/README.md

 **Important Notes**

-If you are using a windows machine open html file in integrated terminal and type; python -m http.server --bind 127.0.0.1 8000 and click on the link to open the map
+If you are using a windows machine open html file in integrated terminal and type; python -m http.server --bind 127.0.0.1 8000 to the terminal and CTRL+click on the link to open the map

 **Instructions**